Anulom Vilom is a breathing exercise, or pranayama, practised to improve focus and calm the mind in yoga.

 - Your flickering mind would be stable enough to concentrate

 3. Sushumna Nadi – The Central Energy Channel

-Sushumna nadi runs along the spine and lies in the centre.
-It connects the base Chakra (Mooldhara) to the Crown Chakra (Sahasrara).
+Sushumna Nadi runs along the spine and lies in the centre.
+It connects the root chakra (Muladhara) to the Crown Chakra (Sahasrara).
 This Nadi is active during the time of meditation.
 Blockage in this Nadi gives bad results while doing meditation.

 Open Sushumna Nadi Features by Anulom Vilom:

 - After our breath got a balance in Ida & Pingala Nadis, Anulom Vilom pranayama aims to let prana flow through Sushumna Nadi.
 When prana starts flowing through the central channel, you’ll feel spiritually awakened.

 Anulom Vilom and Nadi Shodhan